cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.5.1v1
 SMTP AUTH SHALL be disabled in Exchange Online.
-- _Rationale:_ In almost all cases, SMTP auth is not used or needed.
+- _Rationale:_ SMTP AUTH is not used or needed by modern email clients.
-Therefore, disabling it conforms to the principle of least functionality.
+Therefore, disabling it as the global default conforms to the principle of least functionality.
 - _Last modified:_ June 2023